 Glasgow is the largest city in Scotland with a population of 606,340.
 In population terms it is the third largest city in the United Kingdom, after London and Birmingham.

-The map details the three strategic localities of Glasgow City: North East, North West, and South.
-Each area has a range of distinct communities and a diverse population.
-The estimated population in each area is:
+This map shows the three strategic localities of Glasgow City: North East, North West, and South.
+Each area has a range of distinct communities and a diverse population